POLITICAL SCIENCE: COURSES

 An overview of the major theoretical perspectives and issues in international political economy.
 Issues addressed may include: international trade, foreign investment and multinational corporations, international monetary institutions, and crisis and change in the international system.
 (Restricted to Semester 7 and 8 Political Science majors and Semester 7 and 8 International Relations majors.)

-A critical overview of major theories, debates, and case studies related to the politics of globalization.
+A critical overview of the major theoretical perspectives and debates regarding the role of and implications for the state within globalization processes.
 Specific topics addressed may include changes in the nature of state sovereignty, the creation and regulation of a global economy, and cultural change and resistance.
-(Restricted to Semester 7 and 8 Political Science majors and Semester 7 and 8 International Relations majors.
-Students are recommended to take 45-120 before taking this course).
+(Prerequisites: 45-238) (Restricted to Semester 7 and 8 Political Science majors and Semester 7 and 8 International Relations majors.)

 45-488.
 Selected Topics in Political Science